twpol/markdown-kanban/README.md

 # Markdown Kanban

-A command-line took to generate an HTML Kanban board from a directory of markdown files.
+Command-line took for generating an HTML Kanban board from a directory of markdown files.